moorepants/moorepants.info/content/blog/introducing-resonance.rst

             count += 1
    print(count / num_trials)

-This ability to reason about the world through computational language, is the essence of "computational thinking".
+This ability to reason about the world through computational language, is a prime of example "computational thinking".
 Computational thinking adds a complementary mode of reasoning to experimentation and mathematical modeling.
 In some cases, it may even be used as a replacement for one, the other, or both.